This is the public site of the Clerk of the Faculty at Lafayette College. It provides public information regarding faculty governance.

 Voting faculty may access more information at the Clerk’s Spaces site using their Lafayette credentials.
-For questions, email the Clerk of the Faculty at email@example.com.
+Anyone may contact the Clerk of the Faculty at firstname.lastname@example.org.

 Faculty Meeting Procedures is a document briefly describing the business procedures for faculty meetings.
 In general, Faculty meetings are conducted in accordance with Robert’s Rules of Order, Newly Revised which is under copyright, however there is an online version of the earlier edition available.
 These rules are modified by the rules in section 5.3 of the Faculty Handbook.

 The Lafayette College Faculty Handbook in its latest version.
 For earlier versions, ask the Clerk.

 Preferential Voting implements the procedure for determining the results of a faculty election per the rules laid out in the Faculty Handbook.
 As the algorithm is publicly available and no files or results are saved by the application, the application is available publicly to anyone who wishes to use it.

 The form takes an input file in Comma Separated Value (csv) format.
 As these elections are commonly balloted through Qualtrics, the input field is labeled ‘Qualtrics Ballot File’, although any csv file formatted in the correct format will suffice.

 The input fields labeled ‘Number of Header Rows’, ‘Number of Preceding Columns’, and ‘Number of Trailing Columns’ allow for some flexibility in the formatting of the input file.
 The ‘Number of Winners’ field controls how many winners will be returned by the application when it processes the ballot.
 In the case that the application cannot determine the correct number of winners (due to ties), all tied winners will be returned with an error message.
 In all cases, winners are displayed with information about which part of the algorithm produced them as a winner.